 Identity and directory services are key capabilities of both on-premises and cloud datacenters.
 Identity covers all aspects of access and authorization to services within a VDC implementation.
 To ensure that only authorized users and processes access your Azure resources, Azure uses several types of credentials for authentication, including account passwords, cryptographic keys, digital signatures, and certificates.
-Azure Multi-Factor Authentication provides an additional layer of security for accessing Azure services using strong authentication with a range of easy verification options (phone call, text message, or mobile app notification) that allow customers to choose the method they prefer.
+Azure Active Directory Multi-Factor Authentication provides an extra layer of security for accessing Azure services.
+A strong authentication with a range of easy verification options (phone call, text message, or mobile app notification) allows customers to choose the method they prefer.

-Any large enterprise needs to define an identity management process that describes the management of individual identities, their authentication, authorization, roles, and privileges within or across their VDC.
-The goals of this process should be to increase security and productivity while reducing cost, downtime, and repetitive manual tasks.
+Large enterprises need to define identity management processes that describe the management of individual identities, their authentication, authorization, roles, and privileges within or across their VDC.
+The goals of this process might increase security and productivity, while reducing cost, downtime, and repetitive manual tasks.

-Enterprise organizations may require a demanding mix of services for different lines of business, and employees often have different roles when involved with different projects.
-The VDC requires good cooperation between different teams, each with specific role definitions, to get systems running with good governance.
+Enterprise organizations might require a demanding mix of services for different lines of business.
+Employees often have different roles when involved with different projects.
+The VDC requires good cooperation between different teams, each with specific role definitions to get systems running with good governance.
 The matrix of responsibilities, access, and rights can be complex.
 Identity management in the VDC is implemented through Azure Active Directory (Azure AD) and Azure role-based access control (Azure RBAC).

 A directory service is a shared information infrastructure that locates, manages, administers, and organizes everyday items and network resources.
 These resources can include volumes, folders, files, printers, users, groups, devices, and other objects.
 Each resource on the network is considered an object by the directory server.
 Information about a resource is stored as a collection of attributes associated with that resource or object.